 14. Use Filter Selection and select all the curtain panels.
 Replace all the curtain panels with "Box Panel".
 Now, the wall looks interesting but we want to make an uneven feature wall.
 We can use some formula to make this happen.

 15. Go back to the "Box" Generic Model.
 Add a formula on the "Depth" parameter.
 In this case, I want the depth to be driven by the "Width" and "Height" parameter.
-The formula I use:
+The formula I use: (Width * Height) / 5000.

 16. Load the new "Box" into the curtain panel family "Box Panel".
 Override all the existing parameters.
 Then load the modified "Box Panel" into the "Feature Wall" project.
 Override all the existing parameter as well.
+17. The new "Feature Wall" is created.
+You may try to explore with a different formula to drive the Depth value to achieve different results.

 Recently I have been following David Light's blog.
 He is having this complex curtain wall that he briefly describe on how he do it.
 The following is a more detail version of it.